eliaranita1/project1/README.md

 Direction: Introduce the group project by stating what it is that you are investigating, and why this is a matter of importance.

 In recent years, individuals have been switching out their water bottles and plastic bags for resuable alternatives.
-More and more people are aware of the impact on the environment and actively work to minimize their carbon footprint.
+More and more people are aware of their personal impact on the environment and actively work to minimize their carbon footprint.

-However, switching out your plastic straw for a metal one
+However, what many people do not know is that the fishing industry is the biggest contributor of large plastics in the ocean, with fishing gear making up about "70 percent of plastics more than 20 centimeters (approximately 8 inches) large floating on the ocean's surface" (EcoWatch.com).

-Our team aims to investigate ... "fishings impact on the climate, plastic in the ocean"
+Our team aims to investigate international fishing patterns and fishing activity translates to plastic pollution in our oceans.

 ## Methodology